BS in Health Sciences

 - BEHLT - 499 Applied Project in Behavioral Health and Neurorehabilitation

-*Biology I and II, and Anatomy and Physiology I and II are only available at the Jefferson - East Falls Campus, and in Delaware County at the Pennsylvania Institute of Technology.
-Other courses in this program are offered at all three locations.
+*Biology I and II, and Anatomy and Physiology I and II are only available at the Jefferson - East Falls Campus.
+Other courses in this program are offered at both locations.

 **Students who are pursuing admission to graduate programs in allied health, such as Midwifery, Occupational Therapy or Physician Assistant Studies will need to complete Anatomy and Physiology II and will be advised to select that course as one of their five required major option courses.